sjmd/sjmd.space/content/join/_index.md

 ---
 title: "Join the SJMD Online Course + Community"
-subtitle: Facilitated by Sam Killermann.
+subtitle: Started by Sam Killermann.
 Led by you.
 image: /img/stil-unsplash.jpg
 ---